wanted5games/unity-game-interface-package/README.md

 - **Scene:** `Packages/Game Interface/Samples/Scenes/SampleScene.scene`
 - **Example Script:** `Packages/Game Interface/Samples/Scripts/GameInterfaceExample.cs`

+⚠️ **Important**: To open the sample scene, you must copy it to your `Assets/` folder first.
+Scenes located in the `Packages/` folder cannot be opened directly in Unity.

 These demonstrate how to use the Game Interface API and test event hooks during gameplay.

 ## Build